 Using the NPPF definition, there are seven 'out of centre' retail parks in the Borough (Orwell Retail Park, Euro Retail Park, Anglia Retail Park, Ranelagh Road, Commercial Road/Russell Road and Futura Park).
 The units on Ranelagh Road are adjacent to Orwell Retail Park but have their own separate parking areas.
 The retail parks are shown on the map at Appendix 1.
-Within the Borough boundary there are also four 'out of centre' supermarkets (Waitrose, Morrison's, Asda and Sainsbury's).
-The permission for Waitrose at Futura Park was granted as enabling development for the wider Futura Park employment site.
+Within the Borough boundary there are also four 'out of centre' supermarkets (Waitrose,

-1 Edge of Centre is defined in the NPPF as 'For retail purposes, a location that is well connected and up to 300 metres of a primary shopping area.
+&lt;sup>1 Edge of Centre is defined in the NPPF as 'For retail purposes, a location that is well connected and up to 300 metres of a primary shopping area.
 For all other main town centre uses, a location within 300 metres of a town centre boundary.
 For office development, this includes locations outside the town centre but within 500 metres of a public transport interchange.
 In determining whether a site falls within the definition of edge of centre, account should be taken of local circumstances.'